skutanjir/PDBL-BACKEND/README.md

 - Queued push notifications to avoid blocking API responses
 - Per-member completion tracking on team tasks using JSON arrays (assigned_emails, completed_by)
 - Chat data is normalized through conversations, messages, participants, and per-user deletion records to support private and team discussion flows
+- AI processing is isolated from personal and team chat, uses authenticated user scope only, and stores assistant history separately from human conversations

 ---